ThirdVector3/YObject/README.md

 ### ✎ Level of Detail (LOD)
 Reduce mesh detail based on camera distance.
 ...

 ### 📦 Group Loading / Unloading
+To add group to an object you need to add YGameobjectGroup component to it

 - Load and unload groups of objects to exclude filling in all IDs and improve perfomance

 ```cs